RivinHD/Tsunami-Simulation/docs_sphinx/submissions/checkpoint_coarse_output.rst

 To modify the output recorder so that it averages several neighbouring cells of the calculation grid into one cell of the output file, we introduce the helper function ``averageSeveral``.
-The idea is to add the values of the **l_k** many high-resolution cells in x and y direction and then average them by dividing the sum by **l_k** at the end.
+The idea is to add the values of the **l_k** many high-resolution cells in x and y direction and then average them by dividing the sum by **l_k2** at the end.
 The whole thing can then be done analogue for the height and both moments. (l_k is set in the constructor)

 .. code-block:: cpp